mjavason/TypeScript-API-for-Cloudinary-Image-Upload/README.md

 # TypeScript API for Cloudinary Image Upload

-This repository contains the backend for a TypeScript-based image uploader that integrates with the Cloudinary service.
+This repository contains the code for a TypeScript-based image uploader that integrates with the Cloudinary service.
 It provides a simple API for uploading images to Cloudinary.

 ## Table of Contents